17 Simple Tips to Improve Garment Quality

 - Follow 100 per cent inspection of value-added processes, such as panel printing, machine embroidery, hand embroidery etc.

-- No defective panels or components should be sent to stitching section.
+- No defective panels or components should be sent to the stitching section.
 Defective components can be accepted after corrective measures have been taken.

 - Cutting quality is the second-most important area.
 Checking is to be performed for the cut components, such as matching cut panels with original patterns, shade variations, fabric-related defects etc.